Chocolate wishes are granted at Chocolate Wishes in the Sierra Vista Mall

 Her three-month scheduling calendar fills within 24-hours.

 Bowen and Dunston eventually got to talking and decided to join forces by opening a bakery and candy store.
 They settled on the Sierra Vista Mall location because of its location and foot traffic.
+They held their grand opening in March.

 If you have a sweet tooth, Chocolate Wishes will not fail you.
 Bowen has recipes for 35 different caramel apples.
 She plans to rotate different flavors during the year.
 On the menu board now are 20 flavors, ranging from the savory tasting chamoy to the chocolate-drenched Rocky Road that comes loaded with mini marshmallows.